MartinJespersen/vulkan_gui/README.md

 # Things to do:

+* Implement dynamic loading of DLL in with WIN API
 * create vulkan resources for glyphs as widget tree is built
 * move all libraries into repo for easier build on new system and relative include dirs
 * implement multithreading